 ® The importance of maintenance

 This is a burnt exhaust valve from a GL1000.
 This happens from lack of valve adjustment.
 This is just one of the many classic evidences of neglect.
+Without frequent attention, Honda valve recede into the cylinder head.
+In a short time, the clearance disappears and with most of its cooling path gone, the valve begins to severely overheat and will soon disintegrate.

 I suspect most are aware that vintage bikes require more maintenance than do newer models.
 But you may not realize that they do so by design, not simply due to age.
 Take a look at your 1970s Honda owner's booklet.
 Late 60s to early 70s maintenance intervals were just 3,000 miles apart, and 80s bikes only double that.
 Yup.
-A little shocking in the present powersports climate of 25,000-mile valve adjustments, don't you think?
+A little shocking in the present powersports climate of 25,000-mile and longer valve adjustments, don't you think?

 I'm afraid many riders view maintenance as something performed only when something goes wrong.
 Maintenance by crisis, in other words.
 Perhaps we have been lulled into this complacency by the absence of the kinds of troubles cars and motorcycles used to give a couple generations ago; their dramatically decreased incidents of breakdown.
 Their utter reliability.
 To the point we have learned to treat vehicles as disposable.
 They virtually are, you know.
 Use 'em til they start costing you and replace 'em.
-Unfortunately, however true this may be for 2019 cars, it just doesn't work for 1970s and 1980s motorcycles.
+Unfortunately, however true this may be for today's cars, it just doesn't work for 1970s and 1980s motorcycles.

 I didn't start writing this article thinking of Robert Pirsig but now suddenly I am remembering him and his maintenance as meditative catharsis ethos.
 As a lifelong mechanic I have a strong empathy for something like that philosophy, but I would rather instead call it taking responsibility for the reality of entropy; heading off at the pass problems that will surely come if they are not anticipated.
 Why the word "preventative" is often used when describing necessary maintenance.

-Last updated October 2022
+Last updated March 2026

 Email me

-© 1996-2022 Mike Nixon
+© 1996-2026 Mike Nixon